 MS - Long term, we'll have to see.
 The market is changing a lot.
 Not only for bags but for all consumer products.
 Will you need a laptop case if you can fold up your laptop and put it in your pocket?

 Whatever happens though, one constant will remain.
 MacCase will continue to provide the best customer service in the industry.
-Name another company where you can call and talk to the boss?
+Name another company where you can call and talk to the boss or the person who designed the product you're interested in buying?

 If you have a problem, I make sure it gets fixed.
 If you have a product question, who better to answer it than the person who designed the product?
 This is one of the things that sets MacCase apart and hopefully people will continue to value this.